jbrzozoski/Sparkplug/client_libraries/javascript/sparkplug-client/README.md

 device has gone offline or has lost a connection.
 It should contain only a timestamp.

-Here is a code example of publishing a DBIRTH message:
+Here is a code example of publishing a DDEATH message:

 ```javascript
 var deviceId = "testDevice",